 Every state has mechanics' lien laws that protect contractors who don't get paid.
 You don't have to file one often, but knowing you can is powerful.
 And in most states, you need to follow specific steps to preserve your right to file one.

-- Send a preliminary notice at the start of every job (required in many states)
+- Send a preliminary notice at the start of every job (required in many states).

-- Keep records of all work performed and materials delivered
+- Keep records of all work performed and materials delivered.

-- Know your state's lien filing deadline (usually 60-90 days after completion)
+- Know your state's lien filing deadline — usually 60-90 days after completion.

-- Mention lien rights in your contract — it's not a threat, it's standard business practice
+- Mention lien rights in your contract — it's not a threat, it's standard business practice.

-When Payment Is Late
+When Payment Is Late: The Follow-Up Script

 Have a system instead of winging it.
 Following a consistent process takes the emotion out of it and gets you paid faster.